alexyorke/star.js/README.md

 *Might be used for IM applications, where messages can be edited later or sent a few seconds late in order to allow for corrections.*

 Star.js is very new, and so most of the features have not been implemented yet.
+It's meant to replace manual spell checkers, or drop down menus that let you choose a different word.
+Spell checkers are very good if you have the time, but if you only have one correction to make, they're a bit overkill, especially when you have to use the mouse.

 # How it works